rezaprimasatya/DE-HRS/day_1/1_Containerization_and_GCP_Basics.md

 - Leverage cloud services for enhanced data processing, storage, and analytics capabilities.
 - Implement infrastructure as code for repeatable and automated deployment of data infrastructure.
 - Orchestrate complex workflows and manage dependencies in data processing tasks efficiently.

+By mastering these areas, a Data Engineer can build robust, scalable, and highly available data ecosystems that power analytics and decision-making processes within an organization.